 On June 21, 2005, we entered into a trust preferred securities transaction pursuant to which we issued \$30.9 million aggregate principal amount of subordinated debt securities due in 2035.
 To effect the transaction, we formed Trust I as a Delaware statutory trust.
 Trust I issued \$30.0 million of preferred securities to investors and \$0.9 million of common securities to us.
 Trust I used the proceeds from these issuances to purchase the subordinated debt securities.
 Our Trust I subordinated debt securities bear an initial interest rate of 7.725% until June 15, 2015, at which time interest will adjust quarterly to the three-month LIBOR rate plus 3.25 percentage points.
 Trust I pays dividends on its preferred securities at the same rate.
-Under the terms of our Trust I subordinated debt securities are uncollaterized and do not require maintenance of minimum financial covenants.
-As of December 31, 2013, the balance of our Trust I subordinated debt was \$30.9 million.
+Under the terms of our Trust I subordinated debt securities, we pay interest only each quarter and the principal of the note at maturity.
+The subordinated debt securities are uncollaterized and do not require maintenance of minimum financial covenants.
+As of December 31, 2014, the balance of our Trust I subordinated debt was \$30.9 million.

 On August 23, 2007, we entered into a trust preferred securities transaction pursuant to which we issued \$25.8 million aggregate principal amount of subordinated debt securities due in 2037.
 To effect the transaction, we formed Trust II as a Delaware statutory trust.
 Trust II issued \$25.0 million of preferred securities to investors and \$0.8 million of common securities to us.
 Trust II used the proceeds from these issuances to purchase the subordinated debt securities.
 Our Trust II subordinated debt securities bear an initial interest rate of 8.28% until September 15, 2017, at which time interest will adjust quarterly to the three-month LIBOR rate plus 2.90 percentage points.
 Trust II pays dividends on its preferred securities at the same rate.
-Under the terms of our Trust II subordinated debt securities are uncollaterized and do not require maintenance of minimum financial covenants.
-As of December 31, 2013, the balance of our Trust II subordinated debt was \$25.8 million.
+Under the terms of our Trust II subordinated debt securities, we pay interest only each quarter and the principal of the note at maturity.
+The subordinated debt securities are uncollaterized and do not require maintenance of minimum financial covenants.
+As of December 31, 2014, the balance of our Trust II subordinated debt was \$25.8 million.